BrownianNotion/BitDistiller/readme.md

       primaryClass={cs.CL}
 }
 ```
+## Repo Summary
 This is a student project with the goal being to explore unanswered questions from the BitDistiller paper such as:
-- How does the approach do on smaller models (eg. TinyLlama 1.1B)?
+1. How does the approach do on smaller models (eg. TinyLlama 1.1B)?
-- Does this approach work for 1/1.58 bit quantisation?
+2. Does this approach work for 1/1.58 bit quantisation?
-- How does the choice of teacher model affect performance?
+3. How does the choice of teacher model affect performance?

+The results of our experiments can be found in `results.md`.
+In the summary, the answers to the three questions above were:
+1. Yes, though not as well for 1B than 3B or 7B.
+The model degrades slightly more compared to its full-precision counterpart.
+2. No, we found that the model performed no better than a random baseline on a the same multiple-choice QA benchmarks as the original BitDistiller paper.
+3. Unclear.
+We found no statistically siginficant improvement or degradation for 1B, and conflicting data for 3B.

 ## Contents
 0. [Summary](#0-overall-workflow-summary)